venysssssssssss/AwsOverview/README.md

 #### 2.2.2.
 Public Cloud:

-- Cloud resources owned and operated by a thirdparty cloud service provider delivered over the Internet.
+- Cloud resources owned and operated by a third-party cloud service provider delivered over the Internet.

 #### 2.2.3.
 Hybrid Cloud:

 - Keep some servers on premises and extend some capabilities to the Cloud
 - Control over sensitive assets in your private infrastructure
-- Flexibility and costeffectiveness of the public cloud
+- Flexibility and cost-effectiveness of the public cloud

 ### 2.3.
 The Five Characteristics of Cloud Computing